 The last element is that your injury was directly caused by the property owner or occupant’s negligence.
 To prove this, we gather evidence that shows your injury could not have occurred in any location other than the property mentioned in your claim.
 This evidence can include:

 If you were injured on another’s property because of a dangerous condition that should not have existed, you may be entitled to damages and legal action.
-The Arnold Law Firm’s Sacramento premises liability attorneys will help you file a claim to recover damages for any medical expenses, lost wages, and pain and suffering you endured after your injury.
+The Arnold Law Firm’s injury lawyers can help you file a claim to recover damages for any medical expenses, lost wages, and pain and suffering you endured after your injury.

 Through a free, no obligation consultation, we will help you determine if you have a valid premises liability claim against a negligent property owner or occupant.
 Our legal services are provided on a contingency fee basis, which means you do not pay an upfront charge.
 We only require payment if we recover compensation for your claim.